T-NOVA/mAPI/readme.md

 #### authentication

+authentication_method - two mechanisms are available, basic authentication and gatekeeper).
+Gatekeeper is the official authentication mechanism used in T-NOVA, while basic is only username:password authentication.

-username - username for mAPI northbound interface authentication
+username - username for mAPI northbound interface authentication (basic authentication)

-password - password for mAPI northbound interface authentication
+password - password for mAPI northbound interface authentication (basic authentication)

+gatekeeper_host - Gatekeeper IP Address or DNS name location

+gatekeeper_port - Port where Gatekeeper is listening

+service_key - Token assigned to mAPI by Gatekeeper

 #### server